Tongue rolling: Related abilities

 Cloverleaf tongue is the ability to fold the tongue in a certain configuration with multiple bends.
 This trait has been speculated by David D. Whitney in 1950 to be a dominant trait inherited separately from tongue rolling.

 Other tongue ability is folding the tip of the tongue upwards, which has been proposed as a recessive trait in a 1948 study, with possible epistatic interaction with the rolling gene.

 Twisting the tongue has also been studied, which is to rotate the tongue approximately 90 degrees from the plane of the blade, both to the right and to the left.

 A 1980 study analyzed if there was any interaction between ear wiggling and tongue rolling, and found it to be the case for males, with men more likely to have both abilities or none, but no interaction was found for females.

 In popular culture

 In This Is Us, an adopted teenager asks strangers to roll their tongues in an attempt to locate his biological family using genetics.

+In the Powerpuff Girls episode "Nuthin' Special", while searching for a unique super power not shared by her sisters, Buttercup finds out she is the only one that can roll her tongue.